James Outman Player Props: Dodgers vs. Diamondbacks

 - The Diamondbacks have a 4.68 team ERA that ranks 25th across all MLB pitching staffs.

-- Diamondbacks pitchers combine to rank 23rd in baseball in home runs given up (143 total, 1.3 per game).
+- The Diamondbacks rank 22nd in baseball in home runs given up (143 total, 1.3 per game).

+- Kelly aims for his 10th victory when he gets the start for the Diamondbacks, his 20th of the season.
+He is 9-5 with a 3.38 ERA and 118 strikeouts in 112 2/3 innings pitched.

-- The righty's last time out came on Thursday against the San Francisco Giants, when he threw seven innings, surrendering one earned run while allowing two hits.
+- The right-hander's last time out came on Saturday against the Minnesota Twins, when he threw six innings, surrendering two earned runs while giving up six hits.

-- In nine games this season, the 24-year-old has put up an ERA of 7.11, with 7.5 strikeouts per nine innings.
-Opponents are hitting .294 against him.
+- The 34-year-old has a 3.38 ERA and 9.5 strikeouts per nine innings in 19 games this season, while giving up a batting average of .216 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.